slackapi/bolt-js/docs/_deployments/serverless-framework.md

 ### Deploy the app

-We'll use the Serverless Framework tools to provision, package, and deploy your app onto AWS Lambda.
-After your app is deployed, we'll update your Slack app's settings, and say "hello" to your app. ✨
+You can use the Serverless Framework tools to provision, package, and deploy your app onto AWS Lambda.
+After your app is deployed, you'll need to update your app's request URL to say "hello" to your app. ✨

 **1. Deploy the app to AWS Lambda**

-You can now deploy your app to AWS Lambda with the command:
+Now, deploy your app to AWS Lambda with the following command:

 ```shell
 npx serverless deploy